Yasashari/C4-contest/Neotokyo.md

       1388    uint256 share = points * _PRECISION / pool.totalPoints * totalReward / 1e18 ;

-Another option is prevent sending anything less than 2 Bytes tokens using revert statement.
+Another option is to prevent sending anything less than 2 Bytes tokens using revert statements.

 # configureLP function should check LP stakers present before changing LP address.

-Permitted user allow to change LP address when lpLocked is false.
+Permitted users are allowed to change LP address when lpLocked is false.
 So this does not follow the comments above.

 # Proof of concept